collaboration

 • Sagy Ephrati (Post-Doc, since 2023) is working on geophysical fluid dynamics (GFD), with an emphasis on methods from matrix hydrodynamics and stochastics.

 • Michael Roop (PhD student, since 2021) is working with Zeitlin’s model of 2-D hydrodynamics.
 The aim is to extend the approach, including the accompanying time discretization, to magneto-hydrodynamics (MHD) and other fluid models from physics.
+In February 2024 he defended his licentiate thesis titled Geometric discretization for incompressible magnetohydrodynamics on the sphere.

 previous members